Tularemia

 Who gets tularemia?

-Hunters or other people who spend a great deal of time outdoors are at a greater risk of exposure to tularemia than people with other occupational or recreational interests.
-Other groups at increased risk include veterinarians and those working with birds of prey (by handling rabbits as food for the bird).
+People who spend time outdoors or handle wildlife face a higher chance of exposure, as do veterinarians and those working with birds of prey (by handling rabbits as food for the birds).

 How is tularemia spread?

-Many routes of human exposure to tularemia are known to exist.
-The common routes include inoculation of the skin or mucous membranes with blood or tissue while handling infected animals, bites from infected deer flies or ticks or handling or eating insufficiently cooked rabbit meat.
-Less common means of spread are drinking contaminated water, inhaling dust from contaminated soil or handling contaminated pelts or paws of animals.
+People can become infected in several ways including skin contact with infected animals, bites from infected deer flies or ticks, or handling or eating insufficiently cooked rabbit meat.
+Less common means of spread are drinking contaminated water, inhaling dust from contaminated soil or landscaping, or handling contaminated pelts or paws of animals.

 What are the symptoms of tularemia?

-The symptoms of tularemia are varied and depend upon where the organism enters the body.
-When it enters through the skin, tularemia can be recognized by the presence of a skin lesion and swollen glands.
-Ingestion of the organism may produce a throat infection, intestinal pain, diarrhea and vomiting.
-Inhalation of the organism may produce a fever alone or fever combined with a pneumonia-like illness.
-Pneumonia with tularemia may also occur subsequent to infection through the skin or by ingestion.
+The symptoms of tularemia vary and depend upon where the bacteria enters the body.
+When it enters through the skin, tularemia can cause skin lesions and swollen glands.
+Ingesting the bacteria may cause a throat infection, intestinal pain, diarrhea and vomiting.
+Inhaling the bacteria may cause a fever and pneumonia-like illness.
+Pneumonia can also occur when other forms of tularemia are left untreated and the bacteria spreads to the lungs.

 How soon do symptoms appear?

-Symptoms generally appear 3 to 5 days after exposure, but can range from 1 to 21 days.
+Symptoms generally appear 3 to 5 days after exposure, but symptom onset can range from 1 to 21 days.

 What is the treatment for tularemia?